Yandex Forms API usage examples

 "\"id-enum\",\"Second, Third\""

-Yandex Forms API allows you to retrieve form responses in JSON format with paginated access to the results.
+With the Yandex Forms API, you can retrieve form responses in JSON format with paginated access to results.

-The script in the example below processes the responses to generate a CSV-compatible output.
+In the example below, the script processes the responses to produce a CSV-compatible output.

 import csv